 Which instruments did Johann Sebastian

-What music work fits better to the theme of organ as the Toccata in D-Minor of Johann Sebastian Bach?
+That Bach composed organ works, is what you know.
+That he was considered best organ player on the planet, too?
+However ... that he was an organ expert?
+What music work fits better to the theme of organ and Johann Sebastian Bach than the Toccata in D-Minor?
 In a little video with a length of just three and a half minutes Music Director Robert Rudolph at the United Methodist Church plays this work of Bach or you.
 You will see pictures of the twenty most beautiful organs in the world.
 A few more, actually there are more than 4,500 organs and you might want to discover them after watching the video.
 For such click to the website www.die-orgelseite.de in both English and German.

 With what kind of musical discipline do you associate Johann Sebastian Bach first?
 And this question doesn't target of course Bach experts, as well not the many musicians and not to those, who feel home in the territory of classical music.
 This question is for Bach starters, whether it's the begin of an excitement for Bach or classical music in the middle of life is or whether it's linked with a first meeting of this kind of music in your schooldays.

 A Cool Organ Calendar at "Bach 4 You"

 You can buy this cool organ calendar in the size 8.3 inches by 11.7 inches only in the shop at "Bach 4 You" or at Amazon.
 However you can order this organ calendar in the shop in two additonal sizes, that is 11.7 inches by 16.5 inches and 16.5 inches by 23.4 inches.
 You get to the shop with a cklick here.
 2017 + 2018

 End of Advertisement

 He was - no doubt - the greatest expert on the organ, who ever lived: Johann Sebastian Bach.
 He composed for the organ, the queen of all musical instruments.
 He played godly on it and he was one of the most respected organ building inspectors back then.